 Suppose now that $R \to A$ is a cofibration of commutative symmetric ring spectra.
 Then the \emph{space of $R$-algebra derivations from $A$ to $X$} is the mapping space In analogy with the situation in ordinary algebra, where derivations are corepresented by the module of K\"ahler differentials, the space ${\rm Der}_R(A, X)$ is corepresented by the $A$-module ${\rm TAQ}^R(A)$, the topological Andr\'e--Quillen homology of $A$, whose definition we now briefly recall.
-All statements made here are well--known and were first proven in \cite{Bas99}.
+All statements made here are well-known and were first proven in \cite{Bas99}.

 The (already derived, by our cofibrancy hypothesis) smash product $A \wedge_R A$ is an augmented commutative $A$-algebra, with augmentation map the multiplication $A \wedge_R A \to A$.
-One can form the augmentation ideal $I_A(A \wedge_R A)$ as the non--unital commutative $A$-algebra arising as the point--set fiber of the augmentation map.
-This functorial procedure is the right adjoint in a Quillen equivalence between the categories of non--unital commutative $A$-algebras and augmented commutative $A$-algebras; the left adjoint is given by formally adding a unit: Moreover, given any non--unital commutative $A$-algebra $N$, one can form the $A$-module of \emph{indecomposables} $Q_A(N)$, defined as the point--set cofiber of the multiplication map.
-This construction is the left adjoint in a Quillen adjunction between the categories of $A$-modules and non--unital commutative $A$-algebras, where the right adjoint is given by considering any $A$-module as a non--unital commutative $A$-algebra with trivial multiplication.
-In conclusion, there are Quillen adjunctions with left adjoints on top, and the right--hand adjunction is a Quillen equivalence.
+One can form the augmentation ideal $I_A(A \wedge_R A)$ as the non-unital commutative $A$-algebra arising as the point-set fiber of the augmentation map.
+This functorial procedure is the right adjoint in a Quillen equivalence between the categories of non-unital commutative $A$-algebras and augmented commutative $A$-algebras; the left adjoint is given by formally adding a unit: Moreover, given any non-unital commutative $A$-algebra $N$, one can form the $A$-module of \emph{indecomposables} $Q_A(N)$, defined as the point-set cofiber of the multiplication map.
+This construction is the left adjoint in a Quillen adjunction between the categories of $A$-modules and non-unital commutative $A$-algebras, where the right adjoint is given by considering any $A$-module as a non-unital commutative $A$-algebra with trivial multiplication.
+In conclusion, there are Quillen adjunctions with left adjoints on top, and the right-hand adjunction is a Quillen equivalence.

 \begin{definition} Let $B$ be an augmented commutative $A$-algebra, and define the $A$-module by evaluating the composite of the derived functors $I^{\Bbb R}$ and $Q^{\Bbb L}$ at $B$.
 If $R \to A$ is a cofibration of cofibrant commutative symmetric ring spectra, we define the \emph{topological Andr\'e--Quillen homology} of $A$ relative to $R$ to be the $A$-module where $A \wedge_R A$ is considered an augmented commutative $A$-algebra via the multiplication map $A \wedge_R A \to A$. \end{definition}